-We may be subject to growth related risks including capacity constraints and pressure on its internal systems and controls.
+We may be subject to growth related risks including capacity constraints and pressure on our internal systems and controls.
 Our ability to manage growth effectively will require us to continue to implement and improve our operational and financial systems and to expand, train and manage our employee base.
-Our inability to deal with this growth may have a material adverse effect on our business, financial condition, results of operations and prospects.
+If we are unable to deal with this growth, it may have a material adverse effect on our business, financial condition, results of operations and prospects.